WeiqiJust/CHER-Ob/Readme.md

 #CHER-Ob

 CHER-Ob (CULTURAL HERITAGE-Object) is an open source platform developed in an attempt to enhance analysis, evaluation, documentation, sharing and management of 3D and 2D visualizations as well as textual and conservation science data.

-It introduces the concept of Cultural Heritage Entity, which serves as a template for cultural heritage research and a model to manage projects.
+The development of CHER-Ob is intended to offer a flexible, expandable integrated platform for collaborative cultural heritage research.
+It is compatible with commonly used imaging data types (2D and 3D images, RTIs, CT) and textual information.
+CHER-Ob offers an enhanced annotation framework and metadata schema, automatic report generation, different roles assigned to users, bookmark, screenshot, searching, sorting and filtering options.

 ##Install

 CHER-Ob is currently supplied as pre-built binaries for windows.
-Mac version is comming soon.

 ###Prerequisites
 - Qt